tnichols217/notes/APBiology/3/Notes/BILL/Unit Summary.md

-## Objectives

-1. Autotrophs are abe to produce and use their own energy without the help of other organisms, they normally rely on using heat or light energy from their environment.
-Heterotrophs rely on eating other organisms to take their stored energy (sugars) in order to survive
-2.

 ## Essential Questions

 1. Breaking things down requires activation energy, which later releases more energy, which can be used to move muscles, grow, and even reproduce.